-Avangrid is committed to complying with all applicable laws and regulations prohibiting fraud and corruption.
+Avangrid is committed to complying with all applicable laws and regulations prohibiting fraud and corruption, including those related to extortion, money laundering, sanction avoidance and bribery.
 You are strictly prohibited from influencing or attempting to influence others in the exercise of their duties by offering gifts or other promises of reward or benefit.
 Take extra care when interacting with government officials to avoid even the appearance of such impropriety.